tmudway/Badkitty/README.md

 TellMeWhen can be found on [Curse](https://mods.curse.com/addons/wow/tellmewhen) or on [WoWInterface](http://www.wowinterface.com/downloads/info10855-TellMeWhen.html)
 All scripts confirmed to work with TMW version 8.2.3

+## How to use

+All icons will show if their current buff/debuff isnt applied or has come off cooldown.
+Each icon will also display if its about to drop off/come off cooldown (current timer starts at 7s)

+Rip and Savage Roar will show as red if you have less than the threshold number of combo points (5 for rip, 4 for savage roar).
+This threshold can be changed by right clicking the icon, going to "Conditions" near the bottom left of the config window and moving the sider.

+Ferocious bite only shows if savage roar has >12s left (can be changed the same way as above) and either rip has >12s left or rip is applied and the boss has sub-25% health

 ## Contributing

 All contributions are appreciated, especially for other specs.
 Simply keep the same basic structure as the current script to make merging easier.